Solvable vs. Perpetual Problems in Relationships

 Problems in Intimate Relationships

-The Gottman’s make a useful and liberating distinction between solvable problems in a relationship and what they call perpetual problems.
-While many of us started out our committed relationships with the assumption that as we “grow old together” our differences will melt away, the reality is very far from the truth.
+The Gottmans make a useful and liberating distinction between solvable problems in a relationship and what they call perpetual problems.
+While many of us started our committed relationships with the assumption that as we “grow old together” our differences will melt away, the reality is very far from the truth.

 For instance, if your partner is very extroverted and enjoys socializing and you are more of an introvert and homebody, these differences could repeatedly generate conflict.
 When these issues are mishandled, the conflict can become what Gottman terms “gridlocked” with a couple discussing these issues repeatedly but getting nowhere.
 This cycle of unsolvable perpetual conflict can ultimately lead to emotional disconnection.

 The crucial concept to keep in mind with these situations is that they are not solvable.
-You are no sooner going to turn your partner into a solitude seeker as you are going to become a party animal.
+You are no sooner going to turn your partner into a solitude seeker than you are going to become a party animal.
 The key to managing these kinds of problems is creating an emotionally connected space for actively coping with these issues.
-The aim should be to create opportunities for dialogue around the perpetual problem from a space of acceptance, understanding, affection and possibly even humor.
+The aim should be to create opportunities for dialogue around the perpetual problem from a space of acceptance, understanding, affection, and possibly even humor.

 A healthy dialogue around these issues can result in you and your partner recognizing and accepting each other’s needs and quirks and allowing room for them in your lives.
 That might look like embracing your partner’s need to go out with friends and perhaps even joining sometimes.

 On the other hand, the problems that are in our control are those that are simply situational.
-Solvable problems relate to issues such as managing housework, approaches to child rearing and extended family relationships.
+Solvable problems relate to issues such as managing housework, approaches to child-rearing, and extended family relationships.
 These kinds of issues are unique to the couple and can be resolved in a sustainable way.

 Dr Stacey